Metal lathe: Carriage

 In its simplest form the carriage holds the tool bit and moves it longitudinally (turning) or perpendicularly (facing) under the control of the operator.
 The operator moves the carriage manually via the handwheel (5a) or automatically by engaging the feed shaft with the carriage feed mechanism (5c).
 This provides some relief for the operator as the movement of the carriage becomes power assisted.
 The handwheels (2a, 3b, 5a) on the carriage and its related slides are usually calibrated, both for ease of use and to assist in making reproducible cuts.
 The carriage typically comprises a top casting, known as the saddle (4), and a side casting, known as the apron (5).

 Cross-slide

 The cross-slide (3) rides on the carriage and has a feedscrew which travels at right angles to the main spindle axis.
 This permits facing operations to be performed, and the depth of cut to be adjusted.
 This feedscrew can be engaged, through a gear train, to the feed shaft (mentioned previously) to provide automated 'power feed' movement to the cross-slide.
 On most lathes, only one direction can be engaged at a time as an interlock mechanism will shut out the second gear train.

-Cross-slide handwheels are usually marked in terms of the part's diameter, so one graduation representing .001 inches of diameter corresponds to .0005 inches of cross-slide motion.
+On metric lathes, the cross-slide handwheels are usually marked in terms of the part's diameter, so one graduation representing .001 inches of diameter corresponds to .0005 inches of cross-slide motion.
+However on imperial (English units) lathes the handwheels are normally marked in relation to the part's radius, so an advancement of 0.001 inches on the handwheel moves the cross slide this amount, reducing the diameter by double that amount, 0.002 inches.
+The reason for this difference is obscure.